luluzhou1/alinush.github.io/_includes/refs.md

 [^BCCplus19]: **Optimal Ball Recycling**, by Bender, Michael A. and Christensen, Jake and Conway, Alex and Farach-Colton, Martin and Johnson, Rob and Tsai, Meng-Tsung, *in Proceedings of the Thirtieth Annual ACM-SIAM Symposium on Discrete Algorithms*, 2019

+[^BCCK25e]: **Merkle Mountain Ranges are Optimal: On witness update frequency for cryptographic accumulators**, by Joseph Bonneau and Jessica Chen and Miranda Christ and Ioanna Karantaidou, *in Cryptology {ePrint} Archive, Paper 2025/234*, 2025, [[URL]](https://eprint.iacr.org/2025/234)

 [^BCCT12e]: **Recursive Composition and Bootstrapping for {SNARKs} and Proof-Carrying Data**, by Nir Bitansky and Ran Canetti and Alessandro Chiesa and Eran Tromer, *in Cryptology {ePrint} Archive, Paper 2012/095*, 2012, [[URL]](https://eprint.iacr.org/2012/095)

 [^BCDplus17e]: **Accumulators with Applications to Anonymity-Preserving Revocation**, by Foteini Baldimtsi and Jan Camenisch and Maria Dubovitskaya and Anna Lysyanskaya and Leonid Reyzin and Kai Samelin and Sophia Yakoubov, *in Cryptology ePrint Archive, Paper 2017/043*, 2017, [[URL]](https://eprint.iacr.org/2017/043)